liquidmetal-dev/flintlock/docs/proposals/0204-snapshot-restore-requirements.md

 * **The guest clock jumps.** The guest resumes with the wall-clock time of the snapshot and has to correct it.
 Firecracker's `clock_realtime` load option MAY be used later on x86_64 hosts.
-* **Pause time depends on the volume capture mechanism.** Until containerd can snapshot an active device, only Firecracker (commit and swap) or a stopped source VM get an almost instant capture.
-Cloud Hypervisor VMs that resume after the snapshot stay paused while their filesystems are diffed (see the capture options in section 5.4).
+* **Volume capture happens outside containerd.** No containerd snapshotter can take a point-in-time copy of an active snapshot, so flintlock has to capture block state itself (dm-thin messages, reflinks, or file copies) and track the results outside containerd's metadata until an upstream operation exists (see the capture options in section 5.4).
+* **Base block images must be identical on source and target.** containerd builds the image's block device or file per host, so two hosts with the same OCI image digest do not have the same base.
+Deltas only work if the base is shipped as an artifact or built deterministically (SNAP-VOL-011).
 * **Cross-host restore needs matching hosts.** Firecracker requires the same CPU model and snapshot format version, and treats host kernel changes as unstable.
 Cloud Hypervisor gives no guarantees.
 In practice, restore targets